 Two of the island’s best-known caves are Angels Cave and Ro Camuy Cave Park – both are large and perfect for spelunking.
 Angels Cave is home to natural pools and striking calcite formations.
 The brave-hearted can begin their exploration with a 200-foot rappel down Angel’s Sinkhole.

 Camuy Caves is one of the world’s largest cave systems.
 Only a small part of this preserve is open to the public, consisting of 3 sinkholes and 2 caves.
-But here you can explore a breathtaking underground river, dense tropical vegetation and the dramatic Clara Cave.
+But here you can explore a breathtaking underground river, dense tropical vegetation, and the dramatic Clara Cave.
 While many choose to adventure on foot, you can all use the park’s trolley system to explore.
 Visitors can also arrange for special tours and rappelling trips through other sections of the park.

 Hike El Yunque

 El Yunque National Forest is still closed in many areas because of hurricanes Irma and Maria.
-However, some areas are open, and the forest is a must-see for outdoor enthusiasts and adventures alike.
+However, some areas are open, and the forest is a must-see for outdoor enthusiasts and adventurers alike.
 El Yunque features walking trails cloaked with tropical ferns and palm trees.
 Some lead to hidden waterfalls where hikers are encouraged to cool off.
 A few more “aggressive” trails lead to mountain summits.
 In total, El Yunque covers 28,000 acres of mountainous rainforest terrain.

 Fajardo Inn offers packages and tours for adventurers of all kinds.
 For more information, visit our Packages and Tours pages or contact us.